pact-foundation/pact-js/README.md

 ### Note on Jest
 Jest uses JSDOM under the hood which may cause issues with libraries making HTTP request.
-Jest also can run tests in parallel, which is currently not supported as the mock server is stateful.

 You'll need to add the following snippet to your `package.json` to ensure it uses the proper Node environment: